tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/rocketprism.md

 ## Pair with UISP

-Note: you can only do this step if your Rocket Prism _has internet access_ (i.e., the ethernet cable on the other side of your PoE injector is connected to something that provides internet access).
-If you don't have internet access, you can still configure the UISP key.
-You just won't be able to adopt the device in UISP until it gets internet access.
+Note: you can only fully complete this step if your Rocket Prism _has internet access_ (i.e., the ethernet cable on the other side of your PoE injector is connected to something that provides internet access).
+If your device doesn't, you can still configure the UISP key; you just won't be able to finish adding the device in UISP until it can reach out and request adoption.

 1. Click the `UISP` button in the top right.
 2. Click `Change Key`.